exercism/c/exercises/practice/raindrops/.approaches/introduction.md

 There are various idioomatic ways to solve Raindrops.
 A straightforward and approach is to use a series of `if` statements.
+Another approach could look up both factors and raindrop sounds from an array, using data-driven programming to make the code as simple as possible.

 ## General Guidance